-These internships are often offered by advertising, public relations, or marketing firms.
-The tasks vary widely, but generally students learn about the working of these types of organizations and are often given substantial responsibilies involving writing press releases and working on high powered advertising/marketing campaigns.
+These internships are often offered by advertising, public relations, and marketing firms as well as media outlets, corporate entities and even non-profits.
+The tasks vary widely, but generally students are given substantial responsibilities involving tasks as varied as strategizing audiences and campaigns, marketing research, writing press releases and ads, planning events, and more.

 Many of these internships involve the student in the actual creation of a broadcast, presentation, newsletter, or some other type of communication event.

-Internships focusing on the Internet often involve students in participating in the creation of an organizations web site or intranet.
+Internships focusing on the Internet often involve students participating in the creation and/or maintenance of an organization's social media presence, website, or intranet.

 - Broadcast media